avt82/TagConnect/README.md

 _Actually, I bought TC2030-MCP-NL afterwards, but it is pretty much the same, NL stands for NoLegs, so it is good for flashing, and not that much for development and debugging.
 I am dealing with all listed activities, so I need it_

+Here you can find the schematic and pcb design in DIPTrace, 3d models and Gerber files.

+MCP stands for Microchip (in a meaning of ICDx RJ12 6-pin connector), and CTX - for Cortex (ARM) 2x5 IDC connector + adapter 2x5 -> 2x10 IDC standard jtag connector.

-If someone is interested to buy a pcb, or an adapter, you can contact me here, I never order a single PCB, and usually I do have spare.
+If someone is interested to buy a pcb for adapter, or a ready adapter, you can contact me here.
+I never order a single PCB, and usually I do have few spare.
 I can ship it inside EU any time, and occasionally to UA.
+Donations are also always welcomedm if you found my project useful for yourself.

-This is how tc2030, tc2030-nl, tc2050 and tc2050-nl footprints looks like on PCB:
+This is how the footprints of tc2030, tc2030-nl, tc2050 and tc2050-nl are look like:
 ![alt text](http://www.thingamafob.com/wp-content/uploads/2012/12/IMG_7106-1024x682.jpg)

 -----